Jack-alope/MTeeTee/README.md

   <br>
   <br>
   Instructions below are for MacOS. <br>
-  For linux the SetupScript and M-Tee-Tee launcher will not work but using terminal will.
+  For linux the use source file and run python scripts from Terminal.
   <br>
   For Windows I have no idea.
 </div> <br>